Are you planning a trip to Alaska in July? This is a beautiful time to visit the Final Frontier!

 Alaska in July Has Excellent Wildlife Viewing

-If you want to see bears in Alaska, you should know that July is the best time to visit Alaska to easily find these fierce creatures.
+If you want to see bears in Alaska, you should know that July is the best time to visit Alaska to find these fierce creatures.

-Moose, caribou, Dall sheep, wolves, foxes, and so many more animals can be seen wandering the Alaskan wilderness in July.
+Moose, caribou, Dall sheep, wolves, foxes, and many more animals can be seen wandering the Alaskan wilderness in July.

 There are a ton of ocean wildlife to look out for as well.
 July is right in the middle of whale watching season so it is a great time to take a tour.